timbt/airzreader/README.md

 TODO:

-* Back-end improvements (such as properly caching the obtained feeds.)
+* Back-end improvements (such as properly caching the obtained feeds.[Sort of fixed])
 * Decide on a templating/rendering strategy.
 * Make stories viewable one at at a time.
 * Basically the whole front-end of this thing.